What is Azure Event Grid?

 - Simplicity - Point and click to aim events from your Azure resource to any event handler or endpoint.

-- Advanced filtering - Filter on event type or event publish path to ensure event handlers only receive relevant events.
+- Advanced filtering - Filter on event type or event publish path to make sure event handlers only receive relevant events.

-- Fan-out - Subscribe multiple endpoints to the same event to send copies of the event to as many places as needed.
+- Fan-out - Subscribe several endpoints to the same event to send copies of the event to as many places as needed.

-- Reliability - Utilize 24-hour retry with exponential backoff to ensure events are delivered.
+- Reliability - 24-hour retry with exponential backoff to make sure events are delivered.

 - Pay-per-event - Pay only for the amount you use Event Grid.